 Engagement A specific Internal Audit assignment, task or review activity, such as an internal audit, Control Self-Assessment review, fraud examination or consultancy.
 An engagement may include multiple tasks or activities designed to accomplish a specific set of related objectives.
 Engagement Objectives Broad statements developed by Internal Auditors that define intended engagement accomplishments.
 Ethics Ethics are defined as the conception of what is right and fair conduct or behavior.
 Ethics can also be equated with the concept of morals - one's ability to choose between right and wrong, good and bad, acceptable and unacceptable.
 Fraud Any illegal acts characterized by deceit, concealment or violation of trust.
 These acts are not dependent upon the application of threat of violence or of physical force.
 Frauds are perpetrated by parties and organizations to obtain money, property or services; to avoid payment or loss of services; or to secure personal or business advantage.
-Governance The combination of processes and structures implemented by the Board in order to inform, direct, manage and monitor the activities of the organization toward the achievement of its objectives.
-Integrated Risk Management A structured and disciplined approach aligning strategy, processes, people, technology and knowledge with the purpose of evaluating and managing the risks an organization faces.
-Overall, it is about choices made under conditions of uncertainty, balanced by acceptable levels of risk.
+Governance The combination of processes and structures implemented by the governing body in order to inform, direct, manage and monitor the activities of the organization toward the achievement of its objectives.
 Independence The freedom from conditions that threaten objectivity or the appearance of objectivity.
 Such threats to objectivity must be managed at the individual auditor, engagement, functional and organizational levels.
+Objectivity An unbiased mental attitude that allows Internal Auditors to perform engagements in such a manner that they have an honest belief in their work product and that no significant quality compromises are made.
+Objectivity requires Internal Auditors not to subordinate their judgment on audit matters to that of others.